MicrosoftDocs/azure-devops-docs/docs/notifications/concepts-events-and-notifications.md

 Individuals can also create custom subscriptions which apply only to them.
 Learn how to [manage personal subscriptions](howto-manage-personal-notifications.md).

 ### Custom service hook subscriptions
 **Service hooks subscriptions** can be used to integrate with third party services.
-When a Azure DevOps Services event matches a service hook subscription, a notification is delivered to the third party service.
-For example, when a Azure DevOps Services build completes, a notification can be delivered to a Slack channel with links back to the build artifact in Azure DevOps Services.
+When an Azure DevOps Services event matches a service hook subscription, a notification is delivered to the third party service.
+For example, when an Azure DevOps Services build completes, a notification can be delivered to a Slack channel with links back to the build artifact in Azure DevOps Services.
 To learn more, see [Integrating with third party services](howto-integrate-third-party-services.md).

 ## Notifications
 When an **event** occurs in Azure DevOps Services or TFS, its content is compared with every **subscription** of that event type.
 If the subscription's filter conditions are met by the event, a notification is generated. **A notification is generated for every subscription/event match.**